Sign up to our Newsletter

 Step Two: Reflect on Your Experiences

-Before you write your first sentence, take time to reflect on your personal, academic, and professional experiences that have shaped your interest in law.
+Before writing your first sentence, reflect on your personal, academic, and professional experiences that have shaped your interest in law.
 Consider significant challenges, achievements, or moments of inspiration that have influenced your decision to pursue a legal education at Cornell.

 Step Three: Define Your Narrative